laminas/technical-steering-committee/meetings/minutes/2022-09-12-TSC-Minutes.md

 Contributors and renovate, will attempt to make bugfixes to this new major when they equally apply to the previous (current latest release) major.

-I (ed: George Steel) propose that the default branch should only be changed to the new major branch, once a release has been tagged for that new major.
+I (ed: Gary Lockett) propose that the default branch should only be changed to the new major branch, once a release has been tagged for that new major.

 #### Discussion